 A reference list of arc lines is necessary to perform the wavelength calibration.
 The corresponsing value of PRO.CATG is LINE_REFER_TABLE.
+The wavelength values in the reference table refer to air.
 This table is an input to the recipes uves_cal_predict and uves_cal_wavecal.